STON.fi DAO

 Quorum is the minimum total voting power required for a proposal to be valid and eligible for execution.
 The exact VP number may vary slightly depending on current staking conditions.

-To create a proposal, you must hold at least one ARKENSTON with 0.55+ voting power.
+To create a proposal, you must hold ARKENSTON with at least 185.42 voting power in a single NFT.

-Each proposal begins with a 1-day discussion period.
+Each proposal begins with a 7 days discussion period.
 During this time, community members can review and comment before voting starts.

 If the vote doesn’t meet the quorum requirement by the end of voting, the proposal is rejected, no matter how many votes are “For” or “Against.”